 You’ll begin the washing process by finding in stains in the load you are washing.
 Treat the stains before dropping the clothes into the sink.
-After you’ve treated the stains you’ll want to place the clothes in the wash basin with the soapy water.
+After you’ve treated the stains you’ll place the clothes in the washbasin with the soapy water.

-Then you’ll need to allow your clothes to soak for about ten minutes.
+Then allow your clothes to soak for about 10 minutes.
 This lets the dirt loosen.

-Next, you’ll want to swish the clothes around in the water repeatedly for about 10 minutes or so.
-The clothes beating up against each other will pull dirt out of them.
+Next, you’ll swish the clothes around in the water repeatedly for about 10 minutes or so.
+The clothes beating up against each other will pull the dirt out of them.
 My mother in law called this motion ‘chunking’ your clothes up and down.

-We called it this because it literally makes a chunking sound.
+We called it this because it makes a chunking sound.
 So roll up your sleeves and prepare to get wet.
-It is actually a great stress reliever though.
+It is actually a great stress reliever.

-Then you’ll want to find any soiled spots on the clothes and scrub them on the washboard until the dirt or stain is gone.
+Then you’ll have to find any soiled spots on the clothes and scrub them on the washboard until the dirt or stain is gone.

 7. Wring, Rinse, Wring